TanStack/table/README.md

 The possibilities are endless!

 ## Sorting
 Sorting comes built in with React-Table.
-Click column header to sort by its column.
-Click it again to reverse the sort.
+- Click a column header to sort by its accessor.
+- Click it again to reverse the sort.
+- Set `defaultSortDesc` property to `true` to make the first sort direction default to descending.
+- Override a specific column's default sort direction by using the same `defaultSortDesc` property on a column, set to `true`

 ## Multi-Sort
 When clicking on a column header, hold shift to multi-sort!
 You can toggle `ascending` `descending` and `none` for multi-sort columns.
 Clicking on a header without holding shift will clear the multi-sort and replace it with the single sort of that column.
 It's quite handy!